Berezinskii-Kosterlitz-Thouless transition in the type-I Weyl semimetal PtBi$_2$

+In this letter, we first predict the presence of type-I Weyl points at 48 meV above the Fermi energy in trigonal \ch{PtBi2} (t-\ch{PtBi2}) and we unveil superconducting properties at ambient pressure and in thin exfoliated flakes.
+We show that the superconductivity persists at 2D in 41 to 126 nm thin exfoliated samples, and appears more stable when decreasing the sample's thickness.
+Remarkably, we evidence a BKT transition at unprecedentedly high thickness in two exfoliated flakes 41~nm and 60~nm thick, making t-\ch{PtBi2} a prime candidate to study the interplay between low dimensional superconductivity and topology, with simple sample fabrication techniques.
+Our work constitutes hence the first unequivocal report of superconductivity in a type-I Weyl semimetal, as well as the first experimental evidence of a BKT transition in superconducting Weyl semimetals.

+In the context of exfoliable van der Waals materials, t-\ch{PtBi2} is of particular interest.
+Beyond the very large linear magnetoresistance measured in the hexagonal \cite{Yang2016} and pyrite \cite{Gao2017} crystal structures, the spin-orbit coupling together with the broken inversion symmetry $\mathcal{I}$ in the layered trigonal structure are responsible for a variety of interesting electronic properties, including a strong Rashba-like spin splitting \cite{Feng2019}, triply degenerate points in the band structure \cite{Gao2018}, signatures of topological edge states at single-layer steps \cite{Nie2020} and pressure induced superconductivity \cite{Wang2021} or under point contact measurements \cite{Bashlakov2022}.

-\textbf{Band structure.} We studied the electronic structure of trigonal \ce{PtBi2} in the space group P31m (\cref{fig1}.a) based on the crystal structure reported in Ref.~\citenum{Shipunov2020} and focused on the consequences of broken $\mathcal{I}$.
-We performed fully-relativistic density-functional calculations treating the spin-orbit coupling in the four component formalism, as implemented in Ref.~\citenum{Koepernik1999}.
-The energy bands along the path indicated in \cref{fig1}.b is presented in \cref{fig1}.c.
-Similar to previous works\cite{Gao2018,Shipunov2020}, the bandstructure indicates a semimetallic character with several bands crossing the Fermi energy, generating various electron and hole pockets.
-Broken $\mathcal{I}$ opens up the possibility of accidental crossing of bands at isolated points (Weyl nodes).
-A search for Weyl nodes between bands $N$ and $N + 1$, where $N$ is the number of valence electrons per unit cell, yields the existence of twelve Weyl nodes, lying 48 meV above the Fermi energy.
-Six of the nodes are related by combinations of the three-fold rotation and reflection symmetries, while the remaining six nodes are connected to the former by time-reversal symmetry (\cref{fig1} b).
+We calculated the electronic structure of bulk t-\ch{PtBi2} in the space group P31m based on the crystal structure reported in Ref.~\citenum{Shipunov2020}.
+We performed fully-relativistic density-functional calculations treating the spin-orbit coupling in the four-component formalism \cite{Koepernik1999} (see S1 for more details).
+Similarly to previous works \cite{Gao2018,Shipunov2020}, the band structure indicates a semimetallic character with several bands crossing the Fermi energy, generating various electron and hole pockets (Fig.\ref{Fig1}.c).
+A search for accidental crossings of bands at isolated points (Weyl nodes, allowed by broken $\mathcal{I}$) between bands N and N+1, where N is the number of valence electrons per unit cell, yields the existence of twelve symmetry-related Weyl nodes, 48 meV above the Fermi energy (Fig.\ref{Fig1}.b).
+Fig.~\ref{Fig1} shows the energy dispersion around the Weyl point along the three cartesian directions (Fig.~\ref{Fig1}.d) and the isoenergetic contours around the Weyl point (Fig.~\ref{Fig1}.e).
+As expected for a type-I Weyl node, the contours reduce to a single point as the energy approaches the Weyl point.
+Interestingly, the isoenergetic contours of the pocket for energies close to the Weyl point energy are anisotropic in the $(k_\text{y}, k_\text{z})$ plane, with an ellipsoid-like shape which long axis is tilted by a similar angle as the tilt angle corresponding to the maximum of magnetoresistance, possibly indicating a similar origin for both properties.